 Excess Salts

 Rain and groundwater alike capture salt from the air and soil.
-When you water with a salty solution, the trapped moisture will go through the leaves during transpiration, and the evaporated moisture will leave a salt residue on the leaf.
-Therefore, your Jade Plant has white spots on the surface of the pads.
-A soft, lightly moist cloth can easily wipe these away and restore the appearance of the foliage.
+When you water with a salty solution, the trapped moisture will move through the leaves via transpiration, and the evaporated moisture will leave a salt residue on the leaves.
+Therefore, your Jade Plant has white spots on the pads.
+A soft, lightly moistened cloth can easily wipe them away and restore the foliage's appearance.

 Other Reasons for White Spots

-Jade Plants often get a condition called Oedema, where the roots take up water faster than the plant can use it.
+Jade Plants often develop a condition called Edema, in which the roots take up water faster than the plant can use it.
 This causes corky blisters to form on the foliage.
 Reducing water should prevent the condition, but the blisters will remain.

 Rarely may you find a Jade Plant with white spots, which are actually insects.
 For example, mealybugs have a whitish-silver fuzzy exterior.
-If your white spots are moving under close observation, take action, and seclude the Jade Plant from other plants.
+If your white spots are moving, take action and seclude the Jade Plant from other plants.

-The spots may also be a variety of scales with silvery bodies.
-Both can be conquered with a systemic insecticide formulated for houseplants or by dabbing them with a 70 percent solution of rubbing alcohol.
+The spots may also appear in a variety of scales, with silvery bodies.
+Both can be conquered with a systemic insecticide formulated for houseplants or by dabbing them with a 70 percent rubbing alcohol solution.

 Jade Plant is not usually prone to insect infestations, but if you put the plant outdoors for the summer, take a good look at it before bringing it indoors and infecting your other flora.